Bokito (gorilla): Background

-The woman who was attacked had been a regular visitor to the great apes' enclosure, visiting an average of four times per week.
-She had a habit of touching the glass that separated the public from the gorillas, while making eye contact with Bokito and smiling at him.
-Although smiling is often associated with submissive or non-aggressive behavior, in gorillas eye contact is a practice that is discouraged by primatologists, as apes are likely to interpret eye contact as a challenge or a form of aggressive display.
-Zoo employees had previously warned her against doing this, but she continued, claiming a special bond with him: in an interview with De Telegraaf she said, "When I smile at him, he smiles back".
+The injured woman had been a regular visitor to the great apes' enclosure, visiting an average of four times per week.
+She had a habit of touching the glass that separated the public from the gorillas, whilst making eye contact with Bokito and smiling at him.
+Zoo employees had warned her a few days earlier to keep her distance and avoid direct eye contact.
+This sustained staring is thought to have contributed to the attack.
+Although in humans, smiling is a friendly behaviour, in gorillas it is a practice that is discouraged by primatologists, as apes are likely to interpret teeth exposure as a challenge or a form of aggressive display.
+Speaking from the hospital in an interview with De Telegraaf she said; “He is and remains my darling.
+Since he arrived at Blijdorp, I have made contact with him.
+If I placed my hand on the glass, he did the same.
+If I smiled at him, he smiled back.”